Prospective students must consult the Postgraduate Faculty yearbook

 The interview date for shortlisted candidates will be 13 September 2019.

 The PhD Public Administration and Management degree is an advanced research-focused degree and only students who have successfully completed an applicable Master’s degree are allowed into the programme.
 Candidates should also provide proof of research competence in the form of published articles or reports.
 Students are required to complete a thesis based on a topic that is in line with the research focus areas of the SPMA and approved by the Postgraduate Committee of the Faculty of Economic and Management Sciences.

-Upon completion, the thesis will be evaluated by national and international external examiners and students will be required to defend the thesis before an evaluation committee comprising the examination panel and other interested parties.
+Upon completion, the thesis will be evaluated by national and international external examiners.
 Students who have completed the PhD Public Administration and Management are expected to make a considerable and original contribution to the discipline in both its domestic and international contexts, and have the skills to understand and address the public sector problems that confront their countries and the world.
 The PhD is a research-intensive programme.
 The submission of an article to an accredited journal on the thesis topic is required as part of the graduating process.
 To access the year book click here